microsoft/CCF/doc/architecture/raft_tla.rst

 Variables and their initial state
 ---------------------------------

 The model uses multiple variables that are initialized as seen below.
 Most variables are used as a TLA function which behaves similar to a Map as known from Python or other programming languages.
 These variables then map each node to a given value, for example the state variable which maps each node to either ``Follower``, ``Leader``, ``Retired``, or ``Pending``.
-In the initial state shown below, all nodes states are set to the ``InitialConfig`` that is set in ``MCraft.tla``.
+In the initial state shown below, all nodes states are set to the ``InitialConfig`` that is set in :ccf_repo:`tla/MCraft.tla`.

 .. literalinclude:: ../../tla/ccfraft.tla
     :language: text